Columbia spotted frog

 The Columbia spotted frog (Rana luteiventris) is a North American species of frog.
 It is green to brown in color with spots on the dorsal surface.
 The belly and upper lip are white in color.
 Individuals can be distinguished from other Rana species by their shorter back legs, narrow snout, and upturned eyes.
 Since they spend most of their time in the water, they also have more webbing in their hind feet than similar species.
 Although not threatened, this animal has been studied as a model species for the effects of habitat fragmentation.

 Description

-The Columbia spotted frog is a medium-sized frog reaching lengths of up to 3.5 in (90 mm).
+The Columbia spotted frog is a medium-sized frog reaching lengths of up to 3.5 in.
 Its color ranges from a dark, olive green to light brown with irregularly shaped black spots on its back and legs (rendering its name).
 Its skin texture, like the rest of the genus, varies from a rough to a smooth texture, with small folds of skin along the back.
 This frog exhibits a unique feature regarding its color.
 A light-colored strip runs along the upper lip, and the ventral sides of the frog are usually colored either pink or yellow, but only in the adult form.